Tom Denney: Record producer and solo career (2007–present)

 Brian Calzini, a friend of Denney's, stopped by Denney's Titan Studio, while he was working on a song.
 Calzini asked whether he could overdub vocals to it: "we stayed up all night fucking around on this song and I just randomly made up lyrics to it as I went.
 The song had a very nu-metal singing part so Tom sang on it to be funny.
 The song was a complete joke just for fun".
 Later that night after the session had finished, Calzini took the track home with him, and put it on MySpace, titling it "I'll Swing My Fists".
 After changing the name of his MySpace account, due to the growing number of plays of the song, to Boston B; the pair soon recorded several tracks that Denney had left unused to which Calzini added lyrics to.
 Calzini gathered a group of people to pose as a band, and to record music with, at Denney's studio; naming the group as Paddock Park and releasing the songs on With False Hope EP (2007).
 All the songs featured on the EP were later re-recorded in August 2008, with Denney producing, with some new songs to make it a full-length album.

 On July 26, 2011, it was announced that Denney would be releasing a solo EP in the fall of that year on his own record label, 33 Records.
 A short preview of one song, rap song "I'm Gangsta", was released on the same day.
 The song was later released as a single on October 25; the music video of which had its premiere via Alternative Press' APTV, on November 1.
-Band Mest released a single on June 4, 2013, "Radio (Something to Believe)", which was co-written with Denney and features McKinnon as a guest musician.
+Mest released a single on June 4, 2013, "Radio (Something to Believe)", which was co-written with Denney and features McKinnon as a guest musician.
 It was also produced by Denney.